NexPlayer/Android-SDK/advanced.md

 The ID of the track.

-This is an arbitrary value, not an index, but can be matched to the currently playing track as indicated by mCurrTrackID. second parameter of the setMediaTrack.
+This is an arbitrary value, not an index, but can be matched to the currently playing track as indicated by mCurrTrackID.
+Second parameter of the setMediaTrack.

 #### int mType